RACINE PUBLIC LIBRARY

 Renewal of loan periods

-- The circulation staff will place holds when the when the author, title, or item barcode are known by the customer.
+- The circulation staff will place holds when the author, title, or item barcode is known by the customer.
 Where it is possible to search by customer name, staff can access customer records using valid identification.
 Where it is not possible to search by customer name, no holds for library materials shall be allowed without the customer’s valid library card.
 Staff may place holds when the customer card is blocked.

 - The reference staff will place holds in person or by phone 636-9217 for all customers.
 No holds will be placed by reference staff without a valid library card.
 Staff may place holds when the customer card is blocked.